limJhyeok/encode/README.md

-# ZORABOT
+# ZORAK

-**ZORABOT** is a minimalist, AI-powered social trading feed inspired by Zora and Instagram.
+**ZORAK** is a minimalist, AI-powered social trading feed inspired by Zora and Instagram.
 Built for the next generation of crypto-native communities—where alpha, signals, and connection converge.

 ## Features